 The number of Ontario students with autism jumped to almost 19,000 students in 2013-14 from fewer than 5,000 in 2002-03, according to Ministry of Education statistics.
 And that’s only part of the special needs population.

-At Disability Credit Canada, we help Canadian’s suffering from or caring for someone with a autism get disability tax credit.
+At Disability Credit Canada, we help Canadians suffering from or caring for someone with autism get disability tax credits.
 If you have a child suffering from autism and would like a free assessment, do give us a call today.